danhorst/danhorst.github.com/_posts/2012-05-10-responsive-design.md

 title:    Responsive Web Design
 ---

 In 2010 [Ethan Marcotte][1] coined the term _[responseive web design][2]_ to describe a process for creating flexible, versatile websites.
 By using [media queries][3] in conjunction with a fluid grid a designer can alter the flow of content within a website to provide a good viewing experience on [a phone-sized screen as well as a 70"; display][4].
 Philosophically it embraces the idea that when designing for the web [we should “accept the ebb and flow of things”][5].

-## Getting Started
+## Orientation

 A good place to start is [the original article][6].

 Articles on [A List Apart][7] and [other][8] [blogs][9] are great for an introduction to a technique or idea but concepts that require a degree of nuance are hard to learn from a blog post or two.
 Books dedicated to a subject give you enough information to build a conceptual framework.
 [A Book Apart][10] publishes small volumes on different aspects on creating for the web.
 I have read several of their books.
 They are all good.

  - _[Responsive Web Design][11]_ by [the man himself][1] is a good introduction into this methodology.
- - _[Mobile First][12]_ by [Luke Wroblewski][13] suggests that we should start by designing sites for mobile screens.
-Larger viewports should be treated as a progressive enhancement to the mobile design.
+ - _[Mobile First][12]_ by [Luke Wroblewski][13] makes the case for starting with small screens and using progressive enhancement to accommodate larger viewports.

-## Follow What’s Going On
+## Resources

  - [mediaqueri.es][14] is a gallery of responsive sites that illustrate how different approaches to presenting content at varying screen widths.
  - [@RWD][15] has frequent updates to all things related to responsive web design.